craftcms/docs/docs/getting-started-tutorial/configure/editing.md

 <img src="../images/edit-asset-slideout.png" alt="Screenshot of an asset slideout editor" />
 </BrowserShot>

-Click the sidebar button <Poi label="C" target="editAsset" id="sidebar" /> to view and edit additional details.
+Click the sidebar button <Poi label="C" target="editAsset" id="sidebar" /> to view and edit additional details (like the asset’s filename), or click **Save** to save your changes and close the slideout.

 ::: warning
-Edits made in this way affect the original element, which means those changes will be visible anywhere else it’s used.
+Edits made in this way affect the element anywhere else it’s used.
+For example: if you also attached the asset to a block in the **Post Content** field with the intention of outputting its title as a caption or credit in _both_ places it’s used, updating its title in _either_ place (or via the top-level **Assets** section of the control panel) affects _all_ instances.
 :::

 ### Matrix